Netflix/ja/README.md

 > [!NOTE]
 > Netflix engineers should use the internally bundled toolchain rather than installing `ja` or its tools separately.

 Make a JDK 25 or later available through `JAVA_HOME`, `PATH`, or an environment manager such as [jenv](https://www.jenv.be/).
 The installer creates a `ja`-enabled copy without modifying the source JDK.
-On macOS, the copy preserves the source JDK's native bundle metadata.

 On macOS and Linux: